Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qubit Non-projective Measurements

-Therefore the correlations in $T_1[2,2,3] $ can be used to detect three outcome qubit non-projective measurements.
+Therefore, the correlations in $T_1[2,2,4]$ can be used to detect three-outcome qubit non-projective measurements.
 However, this detection scheme can be used in the absence of any noise.
-Next, we will discuss a detection scheme that can also be used in the presence of arbitrary noise.
+Next, we will discuss a detection scheme that can also be used in the presence of arbitrary depolarising noise.